outdoorbits/case-for-little-backup-box/README.md

 # Case for little backup box

 This project provides a housing for little backup box based on a Raspberry Pi 4.<br>
-It is based on a 3D drawing on the freecad platform.
+It is based on a 3D drawing on the [freeCAD](https://www.freecad.org) platform.
 This drawing can be easily adjusted using an integrated table of dimensions.<br>
 <br>
 **Attention: The drawing has not yet been printed and tested.
 If you still want to do a test print, please post your experiences!**<br>
 <br>